This Ferrero Rocher Cake is your favourite chocolate hazelnut treat in cake form! Chocolate hazelnut cake layers and with a Nutella buttercream.

 - To enhance the chocolate flavour of the cake, you can use strong hot coffee instead of hot water.

 - The hazelnut meringue will soften the longer it sits in the cake.
-Ideally serve same day.
+Ideally, serve the same day.
 Regardless though, it will still taste delicious!
+You can use chopped up Ferrero’s between the layers instead though.

 - To help ensure your cake layers bake up nice and flat, see my Flat Top Cakes post.